How to set up an EU company in 20 min and reinvest your profits tax-free with the Estonian E-Residency

 In addition to its strategic location and its membership of the EU, with the benefits that it entails.
 Estonia has a highly skilled, multilingual, well-educated and flexible labor force.
-Considerably more affordable comparing with Scandinavian countries or Germany.
-Currently the average gross salary is € 1,146.
+Considerably more affordable compared with Scandinavian countries or Germany.
+Currently, the average gross salary is € 1,146.

-The IT sector is one of the most attractive, Estonia has one of the most developed telecommunication and digital infrastructures in the world that offer a superior environment for business operation.
-The IT areas with the highest growth are: fintech, cyber security centers, security software development, systems integration and defense software, mobile security and wireless security.
+The IT sector is one of the most attractive, Estonia has one of the most developed telecommunications and digital infrastructures in the world that offer a superior environment for business operation.
+The IT areas with the highest growth are fintech, cybersecurity centers, security software development, systems integration and defense software, mobile security, and wireless security.
 Estonia has an innovative talent pool, with a strong international reputation for know-how and innovation.

 Estonia has a growing startup ecosystem in Tartu and Tallinn.
 Currently, there are over 400 startups, which have raised capital for more than € 102.5 million in 2016.
 With 40 deals and an average of € 2.5 million per deal.
 The peer-to-peer money transfer service, Transferwise, was the one that raised more capital with € 23.5 million.
 Following Starship Technologies, a small self-driving robotic delivery vehicles startup, which raised € 16.5 million and the cloud-based sales software, Pipedrive, which attracted € 16 million.